vladislavi27/HW2_Git_and_python/HW2_Tuliavko/README.md

 ### Run calculator:

 Execute `extract_interface_residues.py` script provided here to start calculations.
 Then enter your expression in the line below in following format: the first number, the operation sign + for sum, - for subsctraction, / for division or \* for multiplication and the second number.
 Note that numbers must be separated by a space from the sign!!
 To run calculations press the `Enter` key.
-After getting the answer, you can continue enter your expressions or type `exit` to stop.

 For example:
 ```